SeleniumHQ/www.seleniumhq.org/src/main/rst/02_selenium_ide.rst

 Locating by Identifier
 ++++++++++++++++++++++
-This is probably the most common method of locating elements and is the catch-all default when no recognised locator type is used.
+This is probably the most common method of locating elements and is the catch-all default when no recognized locator type is used.
 With this strategy, the first element with the id attribute value matching the location will be used.
 If no element has a matching id attribute, then the first element with a name attribute matching the location will be used.